RWTH-EBC/pyDMPC/README.md

  `pip install -e [Path/to/your/pyDMPC/Clone]` which will install the local version of pyDMPC.

+### Dependencies

+If you intend to use Modelica models: pyDMPC currently works with the Dymola Python interface.

 ### How to cite pyDMPC

 We continuously improve **pyDMPC** and try to keep the community up-to-date with citable papers: